Constitution of the United States: Article VI – Federal Powers

+Article VII – Ratification

+Article VII describes the process for establishing the proposed new frame of government.
+Anticipating that the influence of many state politicians would be Antifederalist, delegates to the Philadelphia Convention provided for ratification of the Constitution by popularly elected ratifying conventions in each state.
+The convention method also made it possible that judges, ministers and others ineligible to serve in state legislatures, could be elected to a convention.
+Suspecting that Rhode Island, at least, might not ratify, delegates decided that the Constitution would go into effect as soon as nine states (two-thirds rounded up) ratified.
+Each of the remaining four states could then join the newly formed union by ratifying.

+Amendments

-The procedure for amending the Constitution is outlined in Article Five (see above).
-The process is overseen by the archivist of the United States.
+The procedure for amending the Constitution is outlined in Article V and is currently overseen by the archivist of the United States.
 Between 1949 and 1985, it was overseen by the administrator of General Services, and before that by the secretary of state.

-Under Article Five, a proposal for an amendment must be adopted either by two-thirds of both houses of Congress or by a national convention that had been requested by two-thirds of the state legislatures.
-Once the proposal has passed by either method, Congress must decide whether the proposed amendment is to be ratified by state legislatures or by state ratifying conventions.
+Under Article V, a proposal for an amendment must be adopted either by two-thirds of both houses of Congress or by a national convention that had been requested by two-thirds of the state legislatures.
+Following this, Congress decides whether the proposed amendment is to be ratified by state legislatures or state ratifying conventions.
 The proposed amendment along with the method of ratification is sent to the Office of the Federal Register, which copies it in slip law format and submits it to the states.
 To date, the convention method of proposal has never been tried and the convention method of ratification has only been used once, for the Twenty-first Amendment.

 A proposed amendment becomes an operative part of the Constitution as soon as it is ratified by three-fourths of the States (currently 38 of the 50 states).
-There is no further step.
-The text requires no additional action by Congress or anyone else after ratification by the required number of states.
-Thus, when the Office of the Federal Register verifies that it has received the required number of authenticated ratification documents, it drafts a formal proclamation for the Archivist to certify that the amendment is valid and has become part of the nation's frame of government.
-This certification is published in the Federal Register and United States Statutes at Large and serves as official notice to Congress and to the nation that the ratification process has been successfully completed.
+No additional action by Congress or anyone else after ratification is required.
+When the Office of the Federal Register verifies that it has received the required number of authenticated ratification documents, it drafts a formal proclamation for the Archivist to certify that the amendment is valid.
+This certification is published in the Federal Register and United States Statutes at Large and serves as official notice to Congress and the nation that the ratification process has been completed.